Agomzyemeka/AG_telegram_bot/README.md

 # AG Telegram Bot - GitHub Actions Notifier

-AG Telegram Bot (`agomzy_telegram_bot`) is a FastAPI-based application that integrates GitHub Actions with Telegram, allowing users to receive real-time workflow notifications from their repositories.
+AG Telegram Bot (`agomzy_telegram_bot`) is a FastAPI-based application that integrates GitHub Actions/Events with Telegram, allowing users to receive real-time notifications from their connected repositories.

+The bot can be added to developer group chats to give real time updates/notifications to members of the team.

 ## Features
-✅ Receive GitHub Actions notifications on Telegram.
+✅ Receive GitHub Event notifications on Telegram.
 ✅ Secure authentication using API keys.
 ✅ Validate GitHub repository format and existence.
-✅ Easy setup with `/start` command.
+✅ Easy setup with `/start or Hi or Hello`command.
 ✅ Stores integration details in a database.

 ---